Endless33/vrp-public-boundary/README.md

 ## Overview

-This repository contains the public engineering boundary of the VRP (Veil Routing Protocol) ecosystem.
+The VRP Public Engineering Boundary defines the public engineering surface of the VRP (Veil Routing Protocol) ecosystem.

-It is intended for engineers, system architects, validation partners, and pilot participants who require a documented and reproducible integration surface without exposing the protected runtime implementation.
+This repository is intended for engineers, system architects, integration partners, researchers, and Pilot participants who require a documented, reproducible, and implementation-independent engineering interface.

+Its purpose is to enable technical evaluation, integration planning, and independent validation without exposing the Protected Runtime.

 ---

-## Repository Scope
+# Repository Scope

-Included:

-- Engineering contracts
+This repository may contain:

+- Public engineering documentation
 - Public SDK interfaces
+- Integration contracts
+- Public schemas
 - Validation specifications
-- Evidence formats
+- Evidence specifications
-- Integration documentation
+- API documentation
-- Public APIs
-- Example client implementations
+- Reference implementations
+- Integration examples
-- Pilot integration guides
+- Pilot preparation materials
+- Deployment guidance
+- Compatibility information

 ---

-## Not Included
+# Not Included

-This repository does **not** contain:
+This repository intentionally excludes:

 - Protected Runtime
 - Runtime decision engine
-- Authority algorithms
+- Authority engine
 - Recovery engine
+- Session continuity implementation
-- Session migration implementation
+- Transport migration implementation
+- Replay protection implementation
+- Internal mathematical models
+- Proprietary algorithms
-- Internal mathematics
+- Internal state machines
+- Commercial runtime components
-- Proprietary runtime logic
+- Customer-specific runtime profiles

 These components remain protected.

 ---

-## Purpose
+# Purpose

-The objective is to provide a stable engineering interface that allows independent validation, integration, and technical evaluation without exposing protected implementation details.

-The engineering boundary is public.
+The engineering boundary exists to separate public engineering knowledge from proprietary runtime implementation.

-The runtime core is not.
+External engineers should be able to understand:

+- how to integrate;
+- how to validate;
+- how to verify;
+- how to prepare for a Pilot deployment;

+without requiring access to the internal runtime implementation.

+Observable behavior may be public.

+Protected implementation remains protected.

 ---

-## Repository Structure
+# Repository Structure

 ```
 docs/
+api/
 sdk/
-api/
 contracts/
+schemas/
 examples/
 validation/
 evidence/
-schemas/
+pilot/
 ```

-Additional components will be introduced as the engineering boundary expands.
+The repository structure will continue to evolve as additional public engineering components become available.

 ---

+# Future Content

+Future updates may include:

+- public API specifications;
+- SDK interfaces;
+- JSON schemas;
+- validation workflows;
+- evidence specifications;
+- compatibility guides;
+- integration examples;
+- deployment checklists;
+- Pilot onboarding documentation;
+- engineering best practices;
+- versioned public contracts;
+- reference client implementations.

+Each public artifact will be evaluated to ensure it does not disclose Protected Runtime implementation details.

+---

-## Engineering Principles
+# Design Principles

+The engineering boundary follows several principles:

 - Reproducible
 - Verifiable
 - Deterministic
+- Versioned
+- Implementation Independent
 - Vendor Neutral
 - Continuity First

 ---

+# Public Disclosure Policy

+Only engineering artifacts that are safe for public disclosure will be published in this repository.

+Any document, interface, schema, example, or specification that could materially assist reconstruction of the Protected Runtime will remain private.

+---

-## Status
+# Repository Status

+Current Release

-Engineering Boundary
+Engineering Boundary v0.1

+Status

-Initial Public Release
+Public Preview

-Development Continues.
+The repository will continue to expand as new public engineering interfaces, contracts, documentation, SDK components, and validation materials become available.

+Development of the Protected Runtime continues independently.

+---

+# License

+The contents of this repository are subject to the accompanying LICENSE file.

+Publication of public engineering artifacts does not grant access to the Protected Runtime or any proprietary implementation.

+---

+Engineering continues.